Lexus RX L 450h reliability & safety

 Regardless of the trim level, the RX L 450h offers a host of standard safety equipment, including 10 airbags and the Lexus Safety System, featuring adaptive cruise control, lane-departure warning, lane-keeping assistance, traffic-sign recognition, automatic high beams and sway warning alert.

-Upgrading to the top-spec Premier edition adds blind-spot monitoring with rear cross-traffic alert and a panoramic view monitor.
+Upgrading to the top-spec Takumi edition adds blind-spot monitoring with rear cross-traffic alert and a panoramic view monitor.
 This is a boon when manoeuvering into a parking space, as the RX L 450h is a long car and it’s very difficult to see out of the back.
 The bird’s-eye view makes reversing into a space easy.